R3ddy95/PasswordGenerator/README.md

 `git clone https://github.com/R3ddy95/PasswordGenerator.git`

 ### 2 - Compilation
-Navigate to the root directory of the PasswordGenerator project and compile the code by running the command:
+Navigate to the root directory of the PasswordGenerator project and compile the code by running the command:<br>
 `javac PasswordGenerator.java`

 ### 3 - Execution